XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
 resultCode | string | The result code returned by rippled.
-[List of tranasction responses](http://pages.lightthenight.org/gba/SanFran15/ripple) resultMessage | string | Human-readable explanation of the status of the transaction.
+[List of transaction responses](https://ripple.com/build/transactions/#full-transaction-response-list) resultMessage | string | Human-readable explanation of the status of the transaction.

 ### Example